Lux3n-git/luxclient/misc/jargon.md

         A Compacted stack, or 64x64 items.
 Used in trade to specify big amounts of items.
     Ci:
         A Compacted item, or 64x1 items.
 Used in trade to specify big amounts of items.
-    d:
-        Diamonds, used in trade to specify prices.
-20d means 20 Diamonds.